18F/Modular-Contracting-And-Agile-Development/_strategies/prototyping.md

 It’s important to understand security requirements in the client environment that can impact prototyping work.

-Does the client have the policy and technical infrastructure in place to support prototyping?
+Does you have the policy and technical infrastructure in place to support prototyping?
 Is a full System Security Plan required to build a prototype that isn’t intended to be deployed to a production environment or require ongoing O&M?

-Does the client have the technical infrastructure in place to support prototyping?
+Does you have the technical infrastructure in place to support prototyping?
 Is test data available for use in building a prototype?
 Is there an environment where test apps or prototypes can be efficiently deployed?

 Consider adding someone that can represent the client’s security office to the product team.
 Give this person a seat at the table from day one.